 Let me preface all of this by saying (before somebody else feels compelled to point it out, on one of the usual smart-ass-haunts): No, there is nothing here one could not also do with product X, Y or Z. freckles merely tries to provide a framework and interface to help you do that thing easier, quicker, and with less hassle.
 It will not succeed to do that for everyone, on every occasion.

 Another preface: I'd actually be a bit disappointed if any of the things listed below would turn out to be the 'main' use-case for freckles.
-I designed this to be as generic as possible, and I hope people will find uses for it I haven't thought about in my life!
+I designed this to be as generic as possible, and I hope people will find uses for it I haven't thought about at all!

 A stdlib for devops-y tasks